Methodology

 To answer a query for vol at an arbitrary (strike, maturity) pair, we interpolate along both axes of the calibrated surface:

 2. Time axis.
-The per-expiry vols (evaluated at the same target strike on both bracketing expiries T₁ and T₂) are interpolated to the target maturity T* in total-variance space:
+The per-expiry vols (evaluated at the same target strike on both bracketing expiries T₁ and T₂) are interpolated to the target maturity T* linearly in variance:

 where w = (T₂ − T*) / (T₂ − T₁)